 Health insurance is a type of insurance coverage that covers the cost of an insured individual’s medical and surgical expenses.
-In Cayman, health insurance is categorised into one of two types: private or public meaning that it can be purchased by residents on an individual or family basis, or you could be enrolled on group coverage via your employer.
+In Cayman, this is categorised into one of two types: private or public.

 On This Page

-Every resident of the Cayman Islands is required, by law, to have the minimum health insurance which covers basic medical expenses.
+Every resident of the Cayman Islands is required, by law, to have at minimum health insurance which covers basic medical expenses.

-Most medical and some dental practitioners accept local insurance ‘on assignment’ provided that the insurance company guarantees payment and the deductible, if applicable, has been met.
+Most medical and some dental practitioners accept local insurance ‘on assignment’, provided that the insurance company guarantees payment and the deductible, if applicable, has been met.
 This means that the doctor or dentist will claim work done directly from the insurance company on your behalf.
 Anything not paid by your insurance company is your responsibility.
-Medical providers are not required to charge within the SHIF fees, and balances above the SHIF fees are the patient’s responsibility.
-For large medical services, it is not unreasonable to ask for a written quote, which is called a ‘predetermination of benefits’ or ‘preapproval for medical necessity’.
+Medical providers are not required to charge within the SHIF (Standard Health Insurance Fees), and balances above the SHIF fees are the patient’s responsibility.
+For large medical services, it is not unreasonable to ask for a written quote, which is called a ‘predetermination of benefits’ or ‘pre-approval for medical necessity’.

 Most international health insurance providers are not accepted in Cayman.
 If a retiree or visitor to Cayman requires medical assistance on the Island they will usually pay upfront for services, keep all receipts and submit a claim once they return to their home country.
 The receipts will usually need to be fully itemised with diagnosis information and include international disease codes.
 As a visitor you should request that a claim form be completed using Cayman’s standard claim form.
 It is advised that you call your insurance provider before travelling to Cayman to verify how your benefits will work here.
 You may also wish to check if your insurance network extends to any local providers.
 It is possible that insurance companies have already set up a relationship with local providers, which can save you out-of-pocket costs.
 However, it is not mandatory for medical facilities to accept overseas insurance.
 Residents who will have relatives visiting are recommended to inquire about their visitors’ insurance too.
 If your visitors’ insurance will not cover them whilst in Cayman, they should be encouraged to seek a travel policy to protect them.